Chess and rice – but what a price!

 What is going on here?
 How can it happen that by simply doubling we arrive at enormously huge numbers in some steps?
 Going back to our introductory question, based on this story you probably draw the conclusion to ask for the second option when deciding how you should be payed.
 At least the second example strongly suggests that this is the best choice… Although we don’t know the reason why.

 What is the difference in the second case?
 In fact, we have a completely different progression: the monthly salaries form a so-called geometric progression.
-While in the arithmetic progression the difference of the consecutive terms is the same, in the geometric progression the quotient remains unchanged: the ratio of a_2 and a_1 is the same as the ratio of a_3 and a_2, or a_4 and a_3, and so on.
-This quotient is usually denoted by q and together with the first term a_1 the whole progression is completely determined: every term can be calculated from the previous one simply by multiplying by q.
+While in the arithmetic progression the difference of the consecutive terms is the same, in the geometric progression the quotient remains unchanged: the ratio of and is the same as the ratio of and , or and , and so on.
+This quotient is usually denoted by and together with the first term the whole progression is completely determined: every term can be calculated from the previous one simply by multiplying by .

 So, this exponential growth is rather tricky: in the beginning the monthly salaries are small amounts, but after some steps it starts to increase, and the speed of increase is much greater than in the linear case.
 Can we imagine the „astronomical sum” the „modest” chess player required as award?